jspinak/brobot/docs/docs/pattern-capture-tool-guide.md

 ## Overview

 The Brobot Pattern Capture Tool is a standalone application that provides SikuliX IDE-like functionality for capturing screen patterns.
-Based on extensive testing, it achieves **100% pixel-perfect similarity with Windows Snipping Tool** when using the FFmpeg provider.
+Based on extensive testing, **Windows Snipping Tool produces the cleanest patterns** that achieve the best match rates during runtime automation.

 ## Key Features